2021 49er, 49erFx & Nacra17 World Championships

 - A marina for 400 sailing boats and training purposes.

-- A central drop-o and vehicle parking area including shuttle buses for the event.
+- A central drop-off and vehicle parking area including shuttle buses for the event.

 - Ample storage space/areas for competitors, coaches and equipment providers.